learn-co-curriculum/dsc-object-oriented-shopping-cart-lab/README.md

 You will be able to:

+* Define and call an instance method
-* Build a class with instance methods
+* Define and access instance attributes
 * Call instance methods inside of other instance methods
-* Use instance methods to track information pertinent to an instance of a class
+* Create methods that calculate statistics of the attributes of an object
+* Create a domain model using OOP

 ## Instructions